 The Open Energy project is one of two finalists in competition with Siemens to secure substantial investment for the project in 2021.

-MEDA Phase 1 was primarily a research phase.
+MEDA Phase 1 was research-based.
 We spoke to over 200 individuals, via webinars and 1-2-1 interviews, to find out what modernising the energy data system meant to them.

 Our research found that the energy data ecosystem is a detailed web of information that is only going to increase in complexity as the system becomes digitalised and data-driven.
 Interviewees from Phase 1 expressed the need for a clear roadmap to transition from a fragmented data landscape to a robust, decentralised, federated data infrastructure.
 They also believe that “there can be no single platform for all data and use-cases” and “there will be significant barriers to adoption around the centralisation of commercial data”.